My Tourist Tick Box:Explored IstanbulSaw Blue MosqueThe CisternGalata TowerGrand Bazaarhttps://youtu.be/RstRQlmizhQ More …

 Stay tuned for photos, write-ups and images from this global …

 Tom is the third generation involved in his family farm at Roughway Farm in Kent, launching the farm online to provide fresh produce directly to the consumer.
-He also finds time to represent residents at the local Borough Council, has a full time Marketing career and is the Treasurer of the Kentish Cobnuts Association.
+Until very recently he represented residents at the local Borough Council, he also has a full time Marketing career and is the Treasurer of the Kentish Cobnuts Association.
 He has also previously written for The Daily Telegraph.
 He studied BA History and Politics and received a full scholarship for his MA in Modern British History at the University of East Anglia.

 Gain a clear picture of their market & policy environments

 Find out about hazelnut diversification and value added approaches

 Discover local initiatives and how these factors have enhanced local economies and communities

 Ultimately, I want to make sure that the humble cobnut remains a well marketed product that is popular with the buying public and thus preserves the industry.

 A unique Kentish landscape.